 Got your juices flowing to see Paris again?
 Need help with planning?
 I have a FREE International Travel Planning Guide and Check-List that will help you get organized, and prepare stress-free!
 Just click on the image below to get your FREE Travel Planning Guide!

-Everyone knows about the famous gargoyles of Norte Dame Cathedral.
-But, in addition to frightening off evil spirits and reminding all of the sinners of the demons waiting for them in Hell if said sinners don’t change their wicked ways, gargoyles originally served a more mundane purpose…..as rain gutters.
+Everyone knows about the famous Notre Dame Gargoyles.
+But, in addition to frightening off evil spirits and reminding all of the sinners who visit of the demons waiting for them in Hell if said sinners don’t change their wicked ways, gargoyles originally served a more mundane purpose…..as rain gutters.

 Even today, water from the roof travels along the grooved back of each gargoyle, eventually draining out of their mouths.